ashton-martin/ashton-martin.github.io/projects/bouncing-box/README.md

 - The `boardWidth` variable is the **Maximum x-coordinate of the screen**.
 Anything greater than that value will be off the screen to the right.

 Even though the collision doesn't occur until Frame 3, the program has to check for collisions on each Frame and be ready to respond **IF** that collision occurs.

-## Step 1: Detecting Collisions on the right wall
+## TODO 6.1: Detecting Collisions on the right wall

 **FIND:** Find the `update` Function since we need to check for collisions on every Frame.